Color of the Dental Crown

 Achieving proper gum coloration depends on making sure there is adequate bone around the dental implant, and knowing when translucent gum tissue calls for metal-free dental implants.

-If you would like to see some examples of attractive dental implant results in Orange County, please see our smile gallery or contact Rice Dentistry in Irvine today for a consultation with an implant dentist.
+If you would like to see some examples of attractive dental implant results in Irvine, please see our smile gallery or contact Rice Dentistry today for a consultation with an implant dentist.